katneal/bhf/README.md

 ---
 Privacy Policy:
-Meets Apple requirements.
-I personally collect no user data, but this app contains ads and IAPs.
+I personally collect no user data, but this app contains Google ads and Apple IAPs.